cs3285/hpc-terasort/README.md

 The **terasort_main.c** file illustrates the usage of the terasort function.
 You can add timers inside **terasort_main.c** to profile your code, experiment with different strategies, and come up with the fastest implementation you can.
 Performance tests will be a large part of your evaluation.You are encouraged share your ideas and results on the Piazza forum.
 Good luck!

 ## Submitting Your Code
+Submitting Your Code

+Once you have completed and tested your implementations, please submit using the submit.py script,
+<pre><code>
+python submit.py
+</code></pre>
-When you have finished and tested your implementations, please submit them to the [Udacity site](https://www.udacity.com/course/viewer#!/c-ud281/l-5154708552/m-5140272747), which will make a quick test for correctness.
-After the deadline, the TAs will pull the code and perform some timing runs to confirm that your implementation is efficient, and compare your results to those of other students.
+which will do a quick correctness test.
+You may submit as many times as you like before the deadline.
+At the deadline, the TA will download the code and perform some timing runs.
+These results along with a manual inspection of the code will determine your grade.